aufasodik/tp/docs/DeveloperGuide.md

 * 3c.
 Multiple indices are provided.

   * 3c1.
-Cerebro shows an error message to specify only one index.
+Cerebro carries out deletion of multiple companies.
+  * 3c2.
+Cerebro shows success message for the deletion of multiple companies.

     Use case ends.

 ---

-**Use case: UC03 - List all companies**
+**Use case: UC02 - List all companies**

 **MSS**